-Since Dynamic Search Remarketing is not currently available as an out of the box tool, you have to create a combination of DSA and RLSA for RDSA to work.
+Since Display Search Remarketing is not currently available as an out of the box tool, you have to create a combination of DSA and RLSA for RDSA to work.
 It basically packs the goodness of both in one sweet package.

 As the first step, your website should be setup for RLSA and dynamic remarketing to work.
 Since this requires script and code additions to your website, it is always advisable to get this step done first.

 For the next move, we need to kick off a DSA campaign.
 Setup a DSA campaign as you would usually do, but this time, hit on the “audience” tab and choose a wider audience.
 You could even choose to go super wide and select “all visitors.”
 If you cannot find the audience tab, look under “All Campaigns.”
-Better, use the AdWords Editor for easier access.
+Better, use the Ads Editor for easier access.

 The primary purpose of this campaign is to bring visitors to your website.
 Once you get these visitors, it is easier and beneficial to kick off a RLSA campaign targeting these people.

 Generally, a DSA campaign does not allow you to select an audience.
-Hence, you would need to use the AdWords editor to include the audience.
+Hence, you would need to use the Ads editor to include the audience.
 As the next step, you set up the ad to work as “Target and Bidding.”